Cream of Celery Leaves Soup

 Chef Tips and Tricks:

-• Be sure to store your celery and celery leaves in aluminum foil which helps the celery to breathe.
-Using plastic wrap will accelerate spoilage.
+• Be sure to store your celery and leaves in aluminum foil which helps the celery breathe.
+Using plastic wrap will accelerate spoilage because ethylene gas produced by the celery can’t escape.
+Wrapped in aluminum foil, celery can last up to a month in your refrigerator.

 • Definitely use scallions in this celery leaf recipe.
-The delicate flavor of scallions won’t overpower the celery as using a mature onion would.
+Their delicate flavor won’t overpower the celery like a mature onion would.
 A leek or two is also a good option.

 Two bowls of Cream of Celery Soup.